-5 Healthy Foods for Travelers to Keep Energy Up During Double Shift
+5 Healthy Foods to Eat When Working a Double Shift

 Salmon is an energy-rich food that’s high in protein and omega-3 fatty acids, which affect energy levels by improving brain function and reducing inflammation.
-The reason omega-3 fats are so important is that they help with healthy brain function, the heart, joints and overall wellbeing.
+The reason omega-3 fats are so important is that they help with healthy brain function, the heart, joints, and overall well-being.
 Oily fish, such as salmon, should be included in your diet at least three times a week to optimize your body’s supply of these essential fats.
-Salmon is also great source of vitamins and minerals, including potassium, selenium and vitamin B12.
+Salmon is also a great source of vitamins and minerals, including potassium, selenium, and vitamin B12.

 Salmon tastes great when it’s baked, broiled, steamed or grilled.
 Just make sure to reheat it in a place that doesn’t bother your fellow co-workers!
 If you’d prefer a quick no-cook snack, opt for smoked salmon that can be kept in the fridge and eaten as is.

 Magnesium is essential in your diet because your body uses it to produce ATP, which give your cells energy that make your muscles function.
 The recommended daily intake is about ¾ of a cup of almonds because of their overall health benefits.

 Regular consumption of nuts, not just almonds, is linked to a reduced risk of type 2 diabetes and metabolic syndrome.
 Use this recipe to create a protein-rich and healthy-fat-packed energy bar that you can eat on the go.
 When you’re working a double and you’re short on downtime, these make a filling and nutritious snack.
 The added sea salt, Sriracha and lime zest make this bar stand out from your typical grocery store options.

 NUTS!
 Bars – from Camilla Saulsbury’s Power Hungry: The Ultimate Energy Bar Cookbook